telepresenceio/telepresence/howtos/intercepts.md

 ## 3. Intercept all traffic

+In this section, we will go through the steps required for you to intercept all traffic going to a service in your cluster and route it to your local environment instead.

 1. List the services that you can intercept with `telepresence list` and make sure the one you want to intercept is listed.

     For the example below, this would confirm that `example-service` can be intercepted by Telepresence: